obaidrizavi/blockchain/README.md

-This is a simple POC for what a blockchain written in Java language.
+This is a simple POC for what a blockchain written in Java language looks like.

 A blockchain is a chain of blocks, or datastructures, that are put together with specific rules.
 These rules ensure the integrity of the chain and the blocks and can be used in a multitude of applications using transactions